 Glorietta Bay Inn is literally right across the street from Coronado Beach so a walk over is only about 5 minutes.
 If you don’t mind schlepping your own stuff around, you can save some cash by loaning chairs and an umbrella from the hotel.
 Glorietta Bay Inn will provide them for your use along with beach towels, just don’t forget to bring it back!
 The alternative is renting beach chairs once you get to the beach.
 Personally, we borrowed some towels and made do.

-Why You Should Stay at Glorietta Bay Inn.
+Should You Stay at Glorietta Bay Inn

 All in all, this was a great place to stay.
 The hospitality was on point and that’s something that I happen to believe separates the great hotel stays from the memorable ones.
 My fondest hotel memories always involve an exceptional staff.
 Let’s face it, it feels good to feel like someone really cares and appreciates your decision to stay there.
 I can honestly say that we never passed by a staff member whether in the lobby or on the grounds without being on the receiving end of a smile and a warm greeting.
 Everybody was SO nice and we always felt well taken care of.